 As healthcare professionals, we all know that while less common, other issues can be involved in chronic constipation.
 These include neurological problems, colon or rectal blockage and hormonal issues.
 Treating these often requires more significant intervention.
 Look for coverage in subsequent blogs.

 Anorectal Manometry is one of the most effective ways to test the functioning muscles and the other anatomy of the pelvic floor and lower GI tract to provide a more accurate assessment of the causes and extent of chronic constipation.
 In addition, in adults, it can be used as a biofeedback tool to retrain and strengthen the muscles involved in defecation.

 Studies have shown that biofeedback-based neuromuscular retraining is effective in improving defecation disorders in three-quarters of patients, while curing one-third of suffers, according to the NHS Information Trust in Great Britain.

 Today, with Medspira’s mcompass®, physicians can easily and affordably offer both anorectal manometry testing and biofeedback themselves right in their office.
 The portable, wireless system can be set up in a standard exam room, enhancing quality-of-care and opening a lucrative new revenue stream.

-Offering these procedures takes far less staff time, financial commitment and training than you may think.
+Offering these procedures takes far less staff time, financial commitment, and training than you may think.
 It’s a great opportunity.
-Our next blog will explore this in greater detail.
+Learn more about Medspira's trailblazing anorectal manometry device.